-Then, in order to discuss the property of Na+ group ions between the KH and non-KH cases, we check the pair of events.
-Out of 49 KH cases, we finally obtained 16 cases with adjacent non-KH events.
-The quantitative analysis of the properties of the Na+ PSD for these 16 cases is presented in Figure 6.
-First, we obtained the properties for each paired cases and then took the average of 16 cases.
+Then, in order to discuss the property of Na+ -group ions between the KH and non-KH 256 cases, we check the pair of events.
+Out of 49 KH cases, we finally obtained 16 cases with 257 adjacent non-KH events.
+The quantitative analysis of the properties of the Na+ PSD for these 258 16 cases is presented in Figure 6.
+First we obtained the properties for each paired cases, and then took the average of 16 cases.
 It is stressed here that the shape of the properties should be compared because the PSD value is normalized.
 In Figure 6, the properties in both the MSH and BL regions do not show significant differences between the KH and non-KH cases while a large difference for the Na+ PSD between KH and non-KH events in the MSP region.
 Although the property in the energy below 0.7 keV is quite similar between the KH and non-KH cases, we see steeper structure when KH waves are present (see blue line in Figure 6).
-It indicates that the properties of Na+ group ions, namely, the distribution of planetary ions, are significantly different among them.
-Most notably, it can be seen in this figure that, above 2.0 keV/e, planetary ions are decelerated when KH waves are recorded.
+It indicates that the properties of Na+ -group ions, viz., the distribution of planetary ions, are significantly different among them.
+Most notably it can be seen in this figure that, above 2.0 keV/e, planetary ions are decelerated when KH waves are recorded.
 It should be also mentioned here that there is negligible acceleration around 1 keV.
-In addition to this quantitative Na+
+In addition to this quantitative Na+ PSD behavior, the result of the Na+-group counts in FIPS is shown in Figure 7.
+Although the count ratio can be low due to the fact that we take the average, the histogram of Figure 7 shows again that the counts of Na+ -group are higher with KH waves.